 Hotels in La Coruña

 For hotel reservations in La Coruña, an excellent, easy-to-use site is Venere.
-They have hotels to suit all budgets and have a clutter free Web site that allow for hassle-free accommodation booking.
+They have hotels to suit all budgets and have a clutter free Web site that allows for hassle-free accommodation booking.

 If you're after a budget-priced bed in a dorm, try Hostelworld.